Ground deicing of aircraft: Forced air

-Infrared heating deicing
+Infrared heating

 Direct infrared heating has also been developed as an aircraft deicing technique.
 This heat transfer mechanism is substantially faster than conventional heat transfer modes used by deicing fluids (convection and conduction) due to the cooling effect of the air on the deicing fluid spray.

-One infrared deicing system requires that the heating process take place inside a specially-constructed hangar.
+One infrared deicing system requires that the heating process take place inside a specially constructed hangar.
 This system has had limited interest among airport operators, due to the space and related logistical requirements for the hangar.
 In the United States, this type of infrared deicing system has been used, on a limited basis, at two large hub airports and one small commercial airport.

 Another infrared system uses mobile, truck-mounted heating units that do not require the use of hangars.
 The manufacturer claims that the system can be used for both fixed wing aircraft and helicopters, although it has not cited any instances of its use on commercial aircraft.

-Mechanical Deicing
+Mechanical

 Mechanical deicing using tools such as brooms, scrapers, ropes, and mops can be used to minimize the amount of fluid or heat-based deicing required.
-However care must be taken to avoid damaging surfaces, antennas, pitot tubes, etc. It is also important to note that even a thin layer of frost can severely impact flight performance so mechanical methods do not usually suffice on their own.
+However care must be taken to avoid damaging surfaces, antennas, pitot tubes, etc. Even a thin layer of frost can severely impact flight performance so mechanical methods do not usually suffice on their own.
 In extremely cold conditions however spray deicing may be impractical leaving mechanical deicing as the only possibility.

-Passive Hangar Deicing
+Hangar

-Obviously the frozen contaminants on aircraft surfaces will eventually melt if the aircraft is placed in a warm hangar.
-However depending on the circumstances frost and/or ice could form on surfaces once the aircraft is removed from the hangar, necessitating other types of deicing.
-In particular the difference in temperature of the fuel in wing tanks and the ambient air can cause frost issues.
+Frozen contaminants on aircraft surfaces will eventually melt if the aircraft is placed in a warm hangar, but depending on the circumstances, frost or ice could form on surfaces once the aircraft is removed from the hangar and necessitate other types of deicing.
+In particular the difference in temperature of the fuel in wing tanks and the ambient air can cause frost to form.